Shaft femur fracture is the fracture of the diaphysis of the femur, an area from the subtrochanteric region to supracondylar region.

 Most commonly, the reamed nailing is used and studies have shown it to be better than unreamed nailing as reaming results in better contact with bone and thus better union.

-Unreamed nailing can be considered for patient with bilateral pulmonary injuries.
+Unreamed nailing can be considered for a patient with bilateral pulmonary injuries.

-Post-operatively, patient is allowed weight bearing as tolerated and physical therapy is initiated.
+Post-operatively, the patient is allowed weight bearing as tolerated and physical therapy is initiated.

 Retrograde intramedullary nailing

 - Blocked medullary canal by a proximal implant from previous surgery

 - Pregnant woman – The lower abdomen can be fully shielded, and the fetus will not be exposed to any radiation.